 homage to Corning Glass Works’ famous 200-inch Disk, the telescope mirror cast in 1934 for the Mt.
 Palomar Observatory in California.
 Peiser will talk about the experiences, thoughts, and developments that led to his commitment and confidence to undertake the Palomar series and he’ll explore how that series will inform future work.
 He’ll discuss the thinking and lessons learned

 from previous bodies of work that led to his work on the Palomar series

 "Thinking myself a glassmaker in 1976, at Corning I saw the failed first cast of the 200 inch Palomar mirror and was humbled and inspired.
 At intervals, over the years since, I attempted to devise a body of work to reflect those feelings but never felt up to the task.
 Until 2007."

 This lecture is part of the Behind the Glass lecture series, which takes place the second Thursday of the month.
 These events include the Museum’s popular Meet the Artist lectures, as well as talks by curators and other specialists in the fields of glass, art and archaeology.

 Members at the Donor level and above are invited to a pre-reception at 5:15 pm.

 RSVP for both events to firstname.lastname@example.org or 607.438.5600 by April 3.

 Not able to attend?
-This lecture will be recorded and will be available for viewing, in full, on our YouTube channel within 3 days of the event.
+This lecture will be recorded and will be available for viewing, in full, on our YouTube channel within a week of the event.